epstein-software/SCAMPI/README.md

 # SCAMPI (Scalable Cauchy Aggregate test using Multiple Phenotypes to test Interactions)

 ## Description
-SCAMPI is developed for screening SNPs with potential interaction effects without requiring the specification of the interacting variables.
+SCAMPI is developed for screening SNPs with potential interaction effects (including G x E and G x G).
+SCAMPI does not require specify the interacting variables.
 SCAMPI can be easily scaled to biobank scale dataset.

 ## SCAMPI Workflow